Public health priority: Urgent.

 The main aims of public health measures for meningococcal disease are:

-Probable and confirmed cases of meningococcal disease should be entered into the notifiable diseases database within one working day of notification.
-Ensure that data on Aboriginality and vaccination history are collected and entered into the jurisdictional database.
-Serogroup, subserogroup and case outcome should be added to the database when available.
+Probable and confirmed cases of meningococcal disease should be entered onto the notifiable diseases database within one working day of notification.
+Ensure that data on Aboriginal or Torres Strait Islander status and vaccination history are collected and entered into the jurisdictional database.
+Serogroup, sub-serogroup and case outcome should be added to the database when available.

-Probable and confirmed cases of meningococcal disease are notifiable.
+Probable and confirmed cases of invasive meningococcal disease are notifiable.

 A confirmed case requires either:

 Disease which in the opinion of the treating clinician is compatible with invasive meningococcal disease.